fg91/learning_cuda/notes/lesson_2/README.md

 ```

 This has 16! possible different output because each block of code has a different idx, thus output, but the *order is random*.

+### Things CUDA guarantees:
+1. All threads in a block run on the same SM at the same time
+1. All blocks in a kernel finish before any blocks from the next kernel run

+## Memory
+Every thread has access to three kinds of memory on the GPU:
+1. Local memory that belongs only to the thread
+1. Shared memory.
+Shared between threads of one block.
+Small amount of memory that sits on the SM directly
+1. Global memory.
+Accessible by threads everywhere

+Data is passed by the CPU from the host/CPU memory to the device/GPU memory (global) before launching kernels